Cellular V2X: History

-In Europe, the EU announced in July 2019 that it was adopting a technology-neutral approach to C-ITS, leaving the way forward for 4G, 5G and other advanced technologies to be part of V2X applications and services.
+In Europe, the European Union announced in July 2019 that it would adopt a technology-neutral approach to cooperative intelligent transport systems (C-ITS), allowing different communication technologies, including cellular-based and IEEE 802.11p-based solutions, to be used for V2X applications and services.

-In the United States, the Federal Communications Commission proposed late in 2019 that 20 MHz and possibly 30 MHz of the 5.9 GHz band be allocated to C-V2X.
-In November 2020, this proposal was accepted, and the upper 30 MHz (5.895–5.925 GHz) were allocated to C-V2X.
+In the United States, the Federal Communications Commission proposed in late 2019 that part of the 5.9 GHz band be reallocated to support C-V2X communications.
+In November 2020, this proposal was adopted, allocating the upper 30 MHz (5.895–5.925 GHz) of the band primarily for C-V2X use.